Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: Minimal Problems for Relative Pose Estimation

-The benefit of the quotient space construction is that it is intrinsic.
-This makes it clear we may use any coordinate system and no conclusions will be affected.
-That said, we \nolinebreak use:
+The quotient space construction in Proposition~\ref{prop:quotient-ess} is nice because it is intrinsic.
+This means we may use any coordinate system and our conclusions should not be affected.
+That said, we use the following coordinates (here $\mathbb{S}^2 \subseteq \mathbb{R}^3$ is the unit sphere, consisting of unit-norm translations $\hat{\mathbf{T}}$):